I love doing DIY projects and I enjoy giving advice to others to help them on their projects.

 I’m always looking for unique items to add to our Halloween graveyard and thought a spooky chandelier hanging from a tree over a grave would look great.
-Since decorating the house is one of the best things about Halloween, this is a really fun project and it keeps an old light out of the landfill.
+Since decorating the house is one of the best things about Halloween, this is a really fun project and it keeps an old lighting fixture out of the landfill.

 Here’s the light that I turned into my Halloween chandelier.
 It was a typical builder grade colonial style 10 lamp brass finish candelabra that was hanging in the dining room when we bought the house.
 Most of the arms were loose or out of alignment; and several of the fake plastic candle stems were discolored near the top so it was ready to be replaced.

 Let’s start with a quick list of things you’ll need:

 - An old chandelier or other light fixture